francescoferrini/Attribute-recognition-and-reidentification-Market1501-dataset/README.md

 ## To run the code

 In order to run the code please follow the next steps:
-- Download the .ipynb files on your google drive account
+- Load the dataset.zip file into your Google drive account
-- Download the zipped dataset in your google drive account
+- download all the folder in your google drive account
-- Modify the variable DATASET_ZIP_PATH with the path to the zip of the dataset
+- In the dataset section change the dataset.zip path (to unzip the dataset) according to your google drive folder structure
-- Run the files
+- Run the .ipynb files on Colab